 How It Works

 Your Volume and Tone controls are electronic devices called potentiometers.
 Often called a “pot” for short, a potentiometer is a variable resistor.
 As you turn your Volume or Tone up and down, you change the amount of resistance applied to the circuit housed in your guitar.
-The Tone and Volume controls are the same, but the Tone has a capacitor added to it to do its job.
+The Tone and Volume controls are the same, but the Tone knob has a capacitor added to it.

 How It Affects Tone